chelsichristmas/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?
+The value of charles.homePlanet will be Pluto because its from a struct and structs properties can not be changed/mutated by instances outside of it.

 ## Question 5